 Redux and redux-saga: Together, these development patterns allow us to elegantly manage a one-way flow of data through the entire app, including during asynchronous operations.
 This fits neatly with the reactive pattern that React Native is built upon.
 When data updates, the relevant views update.
 It’s as simple as that.
 Thanks to these tools, we have far fewer UI bugs than we ever did with earlier methods of updating an app’s UI state.

-A mobile stack optimized for React Native source code
+A mobile stack optimized for React Native components

 We also use plenty of tools that aren’t specific to React Native.
 Some of them are carryovers from iOS and Android development, others are framework agnostic.